AntonioND/nitro-engine/readme.rst

 are developing for the NDS it is likely that you already have it installed.
 If not, you need to install devkitARM and libnds.

+Features:

+- Support for static models, converted from OBJ files.
+- Support for animated models, thanks to the `DSMA library
+  <https://github.com/AntonioND/dsma-library>`_, which converts MD5 models (with
+  skeletal animation) into a format that can be rendered with hardware acceleration.
+- Support for all format of textures (except compressed textures).
+- Dual 3D (render 3D to both screens, but at 30 FPS instead of 60 FPS).
+- Functions to render 2D images accelerated by 3D hardware.
+- Basic text system.
+- Basic GUI elements like buttons and scrollbars.
+- Basic physic system: Axis-aligned bounding boxes (AABB) only.

 Setup
 -----